Skip to main content

 Four people are sitting on a fluffy, bright green couch against a dark wall.
 One is holding a drink, another is adjusting sunglasses.
 The mood is casual and friendly.

-The real Zuckerberg has undergone a massive rebranding in recent years, from stammering, sweaty nerd in gray tees and sunscreen face to unapologetic, bulked up jiu-jitsu bro in designer drip.
+The real Zuckerberg has undergone a massive rebranding in recent years, from beloved but stammering sweaty nerd in gray tees and sunscreen face to unapologetic, bulked up jiu-jitsu bro in designer drip.
 His glow-up goes hand in hand with his shifting policies and political maneuvers, including cutting DEI initiatives and fact-checkers and publicly praising Trump’s supposed bad-assery.

-Last week the CEO announced he was laying off 5% of staff — an estimated 3,600 workers — only to announce a week later that execs’ bonus plans now included a 200% salary bump.
-A Pew research study published this month reported that 76% of Democrats view Zuck negatively — a significant stat in a city where 85% lean blue.
+Last week the CEO announced he was laying off 5% of Meta staff — an estimated 3,600 workers — only to announce a week later that execs’ bonus plans included a 200% salary bump.
+A Pew Research Center study published this month reported that 76% of Democrats view Zuck negatively — a significant stat in a city where 85% lean blue.

 For all the vitriol Zuckerberg gets, we can’t forget his impact on social connection, Mark added.
-Yes, social media has been blamed for making us more isolated, but, “previously you’d leave high school, move out of town, and everyone you knew would disappear,” he said.
-“Zuck got so many people connected. … Facebook systematically changed everyone’s understanding of connection.”
+Yes, social media are blamed for making us more isolated, but “previously you’d leave high school, move out of town, and everyone you knew would disappear,” he said.
+“Zuck got so many people connected. … Facebook systematically changed everyone’s understanding of connection.

 “I’ve never trusted him,” he added, “but I’m glad he’s coming into his main character phase.”